KRIB: History

 Through the 1960s, 1970s and early 1980s, KRIB was the dominant Top 40 station for the Mason City market.
 This lasted until 1985, when the station made the transition to full-service adult contemporary, competing against AC stations KLSS-FM and KGLO.
 This did not last long, and in May 1987, after being sold to Boyd Communications, KRIB flipped its format to oldies.
 However, in 1989, prior owners Chesterman Company regained control of the station after suing Boyd for failing to make payments beyond the initial down payment to purchase the station.
 In April 1990, Hedberg Broadcasting, the owner of KLSS and KLSS-FM, bought the station, with KLSS AM being subsequently sold to the University of Northern Iowa.
 In the early 1990s, KRIB began playing a mix of soft oldies and adult standards, using the syndicated service "America's Best Music" supplied by Westwood One for a time, before it was dropped in favor of local programming.
 In addition, ESPN Radio programming would later be added in evenings for a time.

 In March 1997, Three Eagles Broadcasting bought the station.
 On September 6, 2004, KRIB flipped to country as "Eagle Country", though the prior standards format would continue to be heard in overnights for a brief time.
-On April 1, 2005, KRIB's country format would move to sister station KYTC; subsequently, KYTC's oldies format would move to KRIB.
+On April 1, 2005, KRIB's country format would move to sister station KYTC; subsequently, KYTC's oldies format would move to KRIB, and became an affiliate of Westwood One's "Good Time Oldies" format for a few years before returning to be locally programmed.

 On February 3, 2012, KRIB shifted to adult standards, initially carrying programming from the syndicated "Music of Your Life" service.
 The station later reverted to being locally programmed, and shifted back to a soft oldies format.

 Digity, LLC purchased the station on September 12, 2014.
 Two years later, Alpha Media acquired Digity, LLC, including KRIB, for $264 million.

-In June 2024, due to staffing cuts across many of Alpha Media's stations nationwide, which included the dismissal of operations manager and program director Jared Allen, KRIB began airing Westwood One's "Good Time Oldies" format.
+In June 2024, due to staffing cuts across many of Alpha Media's stations nationwide, which included the dismissal of operations manager and program director Jared Allen, KRIB returned to airing Westwood One's "Good Time Oldies" format.
 With the discontinuation of Good Time Oldies by Westwood One on April 20, 2025, KRIB switched back to a mix of soft oldies and adult standards under Westwood One's "Adult Standards" format.

 In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
 The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.